centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 ### Centreon MAP Widget

 By installing the Web interface, you automatically add the Centreon MAP Widget, but you need to perform one last task.
-Go to the `Administration > Extensions` and click the "Install" button on the widget.
-The result after installation:
+Go to `Administration > Extensions` and click the "Install" button on the widget.
+Here is the result after installation:

 ![image](../assets/graph-views/install-web-step-widget.png)